etchichury/etcetera-docs/docs/index.md

 sidebar_position: 1
 ---

-# Manage and keep track of your budget.
+# Manage and keep track of your budget

 ## Description